 Oregon Avenue and Bingham Drive, NW Sewer Rehabilitation Project

-- Starting Monday, April 3, 2017 through December 2018, DC Water will close the north and south bound lanes on Oregon Avenue, NW between Oregon Knolls Drive, NW and the private drive north of Oregon Knolls Drive, NW.
+- Starting Monday, April 3, 2017 through December 2018, the north and south bound lanes of Oregon Avenue, NW between Oregon Knolls Drive, NW and the private drive north of Oregon Knolls Drive, NW will be closed.
 There are no new changes to the traffic patterns south of Tennyson Street, NW.

 SCOPE OF WORK